Gatherings against Anti-Semitism to take place in France

-PARIS (AP) — Marches and gatherings against anti-Semitism are taking place across France following a series of shocking anti-Semitic acts.
+PARIS (AP) — Marches and gatherings against anti-Semitism are taking place across France following a series of anti-Semitic acts that shocked the country.

 Answering a call from political parties, thousands of protesters and several government members are expected to take to the streets Tuesday.

-The upsurge in anti-Semitism in France reached a climax last weekend with a torrent of hate speech directed at prominent philosopher Alain Finkielkraut during a march of yellow vest protesters.
+The upsurge in anti-Semitism in France, home to the world’s largest Jewish population outside Israel and the United States, reached a climax last weekend with a torrent of hate speech directed at prominent philosopher Alain Finkielkraut during a march of yellow vest anti-government protesters.

-The assault came days after the government reported a huge rise in incidents of anti-Semitism last year.
-In other incidents this month, swastika graffiti was found on street portraits of Holocaust survivor Simone Veil, the word “Juden” was painted on a bagel restaurant and trees planted at a memorial honoring a young Jewish man tortured to death in 2006 were vandalized.
+The assault came days after the government reported a huge rise in incidents of anti-Semitism last year: 541 registered incidents, up 74 percent from the 311 registered in 2017.

 Most Read Nation & World Stories